concord-consortium/lab/readme.md

 This will create the `bin/` directory and populate it with command-line execuatbles for running the specific versions of the RubyGems installed for development.

-Next install Lab's dependencies managed by npm -- including the development dependencies:
+Next install Lab's dependencies managed by [npm](http://npmjs.org/) -- including the development dependencies:

     npm install

 You can see the list of dependencies in package.json.
 The packages will be installed in the node_modules directory.

+Generate the `dist` directory by running `make`.

 Start watching the various src directories and automatically compile and generate the `examples/` directory including JavaScript, HTML, CSS, and image resources: